-Should seniors have pets?
 What are the benefits of pets for the elderly?
 It has been scientifically proven that seniors who have pets live longer, more fulfilling lives.
 Seniors with pets are also less likely to suffer early onset of dementia, less likely to have depression or anxiety, and are not as lonely.
-The elderly are happier when they have pets in their lives.
+Pets can greatly improve overall senior health.

-There is a great deal to be said on the topics of pets for the elderly, and it is understandable that many people have questions or concerns when it comes to their senior or elderly relative having pets.
+There is a great deal to be said on the topic of pets for the elderly, and it is understandable that many people have questions or concerns when it comes to their senior relative having pets.

 A peer-reviewed study cited by the U.S. National Institutes of Health notes that human-pet interaction is a key component to good health and well-being in older adults.